yuhao/blog/md/chromatic-adaptation.md

 ### 3.3 Chromatic Adaptation to the Rescue

 Here is the interesting thing.
-The color patches on the [Macbeth ColorChecker](https://en.wikipedia.org/wiki/ColorChecker) are chosen “*to have consistent color appearance under a variety of lighting conditions.*” To what extent this is true is debatable, but for some illuminants that are not far apart (e.g., D50 and D65) we can roughly assume that color patches have similar color appearance under them.
+The color patches on the [Macbeth ColorChecker](https://en.wikipedia.org/wiki/ColorChecker) are chosen *“to have consistent color appearance under a variety of lighting conditions.”* To what extent this is true is debatable, but for some illuminants that are not far apart (e.g., D50 and D65) we can roughly assume that color patches have similar color appearance under them.
 What this means is that for each patch, given the XYZ values under one illuminant, we can predict the XYZ values of a color patch under a different illuminant using chromatic adaptation without knowing the spectral reflectance of the color patch!

 As an example, Section 2.1.5 in [this](https://www.babelcolor.com/index_htm_files/A%20review%20of%20RGB%20color%20spaces.pdf) article from BabelColor uses chromatic adaptation to predict the XYZ values of a color patch (Blue Flower) in the ColorChecker under D50 given the XYZ values of the same patch under D65.
 This is feasible because the color patch is carefully picked such that it has the same color appearance under D50 and D65.
 Essentially, this becomes a cross-media color reproduction problem (usecase 1), where we calculate the XYZ values viewed under D50 that would match the color appearance of the given XYZ values viewed under D65.
 Since the patch maintains a constant color appearance under both illuminants, the actual measured XYZ values under D50 match very closely the predicted XYZ values through chromatic adaptation, as shown in the article (\[24.60, 23.40, 34.54\]<sub>predicted</sub> vs. \[24.64, 23.41, 34.43\]<sub>measured</sub>).